Samarth2898/golangjwt/README.md

 # golangjwt
-An experiment to understand Golang JWT
+An experiment to understand Golang JWT.